fma965/f9-homelab/README.md

 ./kubernetes/restore-kubernetes.sh
 ```
 At a certain point during the script, it will ask you to "Access Longhorn at: http://localhost:8080" follow the steps

+If you are unable to access the S3 backup target, we may just need to force a upgrade of the cilium helmrelease for some reason, to do this i simply make a edit of the helmrelease in k9s/lens and then that causes it to be upgraded.
+`helm upgrade cilium cilium/cilium --force --reuse-values -n kube-system`

+Approximate restore time: **Less than 30 Minutes**

+(**5 Minutes** to Longhorn step, **10-15 Minutes** to restore volumes, and another **5 Minutes** to restore apps)

 ### Restoring Docker
 Run the following script to decrypt and copy the Compose files to UnRaid